 From city parks to playgrounds, recycled rubber tire has been an attractive alternative to wood mulch for decades.
-It keeps kids safe and protects against falls.
+It helps keep kids safe and helps protect against falls.

 We’ve written about the safety of recycled rubber before, but there are still questions that need answers.
-The U.S. Environmental Protection Agency (EPA), the Centers for Disease Control & Prevention/Agency for Toxic Substances & Disease Registry (ATSDR), and the Consumer Product Safety Commission (CPSC) are scheduled to release a report in the next few months called the “Federal Research Action Plan on Recycled Tire Crumb Used on Playing Fields and Playgrounds.”
+The U.S. Environmental Protection Agency (EPA), the Centers for Disease Control & Prevention/Agency for Toxic Substances & Disease Registry (ATSDR), and the Consumer Product Safety Commission (CPSC) are scheduled to release a report called the “Federal Research Action Plan on Recycled Tire Crumb Used on Playing Fields and Playgrounds.”
 It should settle the science once and for all.

 Until the final peer-reviewed report comes out, we have several previous studies to fall back on.
 We’ve linked to a few of these at the bottom of this article.
 These tests (conducted by state and federal agencies and independent, third-party industry associations) show that recycled rubber poses no harm to humans, animals, or the natural environment.

 Although the research shows no significant health risks are associated with artificial mulch made from recycled rubber infill, schools and parks administrators continue to choose wood mulch over rubber even though wood mulch comes with its own problems.